torrinworx/Bitorch/backend/api/pex/README.md

 In the api/pex folder, each api endpoint has it's own endpoint file like /backend/api/pex/register.py.
-In this case the Pex protocol needs a function to call that endpoint on other nodes, se we map these endpoints to functions stored in pex_tasks to keep things simple.
+In this case the Pex protocol needs a function to call that endpoint on other peers, se we map these endpoints to functions stored in pex_tasks to keep things simple.